simonsobs/LAT_MFLike/README.rst

 .. code:: shell

-    $ cobaya-install /where/to/clone/tests/test_mflike.yaml -m /where/to/put/modules
+    $ cobaya-install /where/to/clone/tests/test_mflike.yaml -p /where/to/put/packages

-data and code such as `CAMB <https://github.com/cmbant/CAMB>`_ will be downloaded and installed within the ``/where/to/put/modules`` directory.
+data and code such as `CAMB <https://github.com/cmbant/CAMB>`_ will be downloaded and installed within the ``/where/to/put/packages`` directory.
 For more details, you can have a look to ``cobaya`` `documentation <https://cobaya.readthedocs.io/en/latest/installation_cosmo.html>`_.

 Running/testing the code